Northwest Conifers

 High-elevation Conifers

-These conifers grow above 2000 feet elevation in northwest Oregon and western Washington.
+These conifers grow above 2000 feet (600 meters) elevation in northwest Oregon and western Washington.
 All of the low-elevation conifers except Sitka Spruce also grow at higher elevations.

 Common High-elevation Conifers